Jie-shiang/Codec_comparison/README.md

 ### Step 4: Production Evaluation

 Once testing is successful, you can run .py file to clean your folder then can run the full evaluation:
+⚠️ Make sure your result folder be clean.

 ```bash
 # Clean Test files